 All Albertans now eligible for COVID-19 testing, whether they are symptomatic or not.
-Testing can be easily booked online by visiting www.ahs.ca/covid or you can call 811 to book an appointment.
+Testing can be easily booked online by visiting the Alberta Health Services COVID-19 page or you can call 811 to book an appointment.
 Testing is performed in Brooks through an assessment centre at Community Health at the hospital.
 Testing has been occurring since mid-March and the Assessment Centre is open daily.

 Uptake of the expanded testing is important and the City hopes that many individuals are able to participate.
 For those that do choose to get tested, we would love to hear about your experience – how easy booking was, how quickly the test was performed, how quickly results were returned, etc. All information is completely voluntarily and will be kept confidential; City Council is interested in the information so they will better understand if they need to lobby for changes.
-If you choose to share your experience with us, you can email email@example.com.
+If you choose to share your experience with us, send us an email.
 Because asymptomatic testing is now available to the entire community on a regular basis, additional short term Asymptomatic Testing Centres will not be occurring.

 Testing is free of charge and plays an important role in further containing the spread of COVID-19.
 It will provide us with a clearer picture of how well our public health measures are working to contain COVID-19 and help guide further progress in Alberta's re-launch.